Principles of rheological characteristics in food technology

 Prior knowledge that will help with this topic

-• Level 2 Award in Food Safety in Manufacturing (or equivalent) to ensure foundational knowledge of hygiene and hazards.
+• Level 2 Award in Food Safety in Manufacturing (or equivalent) – foundational knowledge of food hygiene and safety principles.

 Key Terminology